daveyarwood/blog.djy.io/src/_posts/2016-06-15-alda-for-clojurists.md

 # A formula for calculating a musical score

 To reiterate the problem we were having with Alda: we were storing all of our "working state" in top-level variables like `*events*` and `*current-instruments*`, and those variables could be modified by any process that was trying to create a score.
-The scores were *not* anonymous and self-contained, so if you had two or more processes that were both trying to create or modify a score using the same Alda server, then they could potentially conflict with each other and cause conflicts.
+The scores were *not* anonymous and self-contained, so if you had two or more processes that were both trying to create or modify a score using the same Alda server, then they could potentially conflict with one another.

 The solution I came up with was to make creating or updating a score a **reducing operation**.
 The reducing function was basically this: